Frequently Asked Questions

 Do you sell products other than dried cannabis?

-Early in 2018, we will have cannabis oils for sale.
-In the shorter term, we will be providing our clients with the opportunity to purchase vaporizers and other accessories.
+As of 2018, we offer a number of cannabis oils based on several of our popular dried strains.
+We also provide our clients with the opportunity to purchase vaporizers and other accessories.
 As a bonus, all Green Relief clients will receive a 10% discount on any vaporizer purchase.

 Does Green Relief ground or mill their products?